 Why is sleep so important?

 Sleep is essential for physical and mental health, memory, learning and mood as well as supporting brain development, cardiac function and our metabolism.
-Without good quality sleep, we’re more likely to have trouble thinking, concentrating and reacting during the day – and interestingly, it’s what we do in the daytime that impacts most on our nightly rest.
-How can I get a better night’s sleep?
+Without good quality sleep, we’re more likely to have trouble thinking, concentrating and reacting during the day – and interestingly, it’s what we do in the daytime that impacts our nightly rest.

 We asked sleep expert Dr Carmel Harrington, author of The Complete Guide to a Good Night’s Sleep, for advice on how to sleep better.
-Here are her seven top tips.
+Here are her top tips.

 1. Staying active during the day

 When we exercise regularly, our body rewards us with a deeper sleep to repair and restore the muscles we’ve used during the day, explains Carmel.
-Simply going for a daily walk can have a beneficial effect.
+Simply going for a daily walk can have a positive effect.

 “The idea is that you increase your cardiovascular output.
 You don’t have to end up hot and sweaty,” she says.

-Related: Easy ways to reach 10,000 steps a day
+Related: Easy ways to improve your daily steps

 2. Avoiding eating heavy meals before sleeping